Medicare Enrolled

 What this data tells you about Dr. Lewis

-Dr. Amy Lewis is a nurse practitioner - family in Longview, TX, with 10 years in practice.
+Dr. Amy Lewis is a nurse practitioner - family in Longview, TX, with 10 years of NPI registration.
 Based on federal Medicare data, Dr. Lewis performed 1,196 Medicare services across 949 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Lewis received a total of $4,177 from 31 pharmaceutical and/or device companies across 281 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in nurse practitioner - family.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.